 Fluval FX4 Review

 For our Fluval FX4 review, we installed Fluval FX4 External Canister Filter to a 200 US Gallon tank.
-But unlike our Fluval FX6 review we had installed the filter in a live aquarium setup an here are the results after testing it for about a month.
+But unlike our Fluval FX6 review we had installed the filter in a live aquarium setup an here are the results of testing it for about a month.
 The filter works just great!!!
 Spotlessly cleaning your tank and that too without making any noise.

 Fluval FX4 has 5 filtration stages and comes with all the media to get started.
 You can use additional media if your tank requires some.
 Also as described above we had no problem in setting up the filter nor with starting up.
 For more details refer the table below.